Skip to content

 kosh initInitialize a new encrypted vault

-kosh addAdd or update a credential
+kosh addAdd a new credential interactively

 kosh listList stored credentials